Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 Also, you should not embed logic within your NServiceBus message classes.
 Each message should contain only automatic properties and not computed properties or methods.
 Also, it is a good practice to instantiate collection properties from a default parameterless constructor as shown above, so that you never have to deal with a potentially null collection.

-In essence, messages should be carriers for data only.
-This way, discovering a bug in logic will not require redeployment of every endpoint that uses a message.
+In essence, messages should be carriers for data only, and kept as simple as possible.
+By keeping your messages small and giving them clear purpose, you'll make your code easy to understand and evolve.

 ## How do I organize messages?

-Because messages must be shared between multiple endpoints, you generally should not put the classes in the same assembly with the endpoints.
-Instead, they should live in a separate class library so that they can be referenced by multiple endpoints without forcing those endpoints to take in additional dependencies.
+Messages are data contracts and as such, they are shared between multiple endpoints.
+Therefore you generally should not put the classes in the same assembly with the endpoints.
+Instead, they should live in a separate class library.

-A **message assembly** should contain only NServiceBus message contracts, and any supporting types required by the messages themselves.
-For example, a message may use an enumeration type for one of its properties; that enumeration should also live within the same message assembly.
+**Message assemblies** should be entirely self-contained, meaning they should contain only NServiceBus message types, and any supporting types required by the messages themselves.
+For example, if a message uses an enumeration type for one of its properties, then that enumeration should also live within the same message assembly.

-Message assemblies should be entirely self-contained.
-They should have no dependencies other than libraries included with the .NET Framework, and the NServiceBus core assembly, which is required to reference the `ICommand` interface.
-Limiting dependencies makes your message contracts more resilient to future changes in the system.
+Additionally, message assemblies should have no dependencies other than libraries included with the .NET Framework, and the NServiceBus core assembly, which is required to reference the `ICommand` interface.

+Following those two simple rules will make your message contracts easy to evolve in the future.

 NOTE: It's also possible to use [message conventions](/nservicebus/messaging/conventions.md) to identify message types, rather than the `ICommand` interface.
 Then a message assembly doesn't even need to reference NServiceBus at all.
 This can be an advantage when you want to upgrade to a new major version of NServiceBus, because message assemblies (which are shared between multiple endpoints) don't require any updates, so you can more easily update only one endpoint at a time.